 The Gateway Mode determines whether the device will act as a Gateway in the Batman-adv mesh routing protocol.
+This setting is only needed if there is more than one gateway device on the mesh.
 A device which is connected to a LAN in order to provide Internet access for example, should be set to Server mode to assist routing requests efficiently through the mesh.
-Devices requiring access through a Gateway sould have this set to Client mode.
+Devices requiring access through a Gateway should have this set to Client mode.